WHAT IS HYPNOSIS?

 If our perception of reality has been flawed then hypnosis through suggestion can allow us to see things for what they really are and in effect this DOES CHANGE our reality.

 For example it maybe impossible to physically change an athletes performance but if mental blocks are holding the person back from full performance then hypnosis can be used to unleash the athletes full potential.

-Similarly if a person suffers from addiction or other mental problems and feels powerless over them then hypnosis can be used to gain access to the subconscious mind and release these false beliefs thereby empowering them once again.
+Similarly if a person suffers from addiction or other mental problems and feels powerless over them, then hypnosis can be used to gain access to the subconscious mind and release those false beliefs, thereby empowering them once again.

 Hypnosis can be used in so many ways and in so many scenarios that it really depends on the root of the problem more than the problem itself.

 For instance, if a person suffers from premature hair loss and this is a completely genetic problem, then really nothing can be done, but if the reason for the hair loss is because the person is always worrying and suffers from not being able to relax, then hypnosis could be used to stop even hair loss.